 The Center for Limnology continues to be a leader in the study of limnology.
-Since Hasler retired, John Magnuson, James Kitchell and current director, Steve Carpenter, have carried on the traditions that have made the Center known internationally in the field.
+Since Hasler retired, John Magnuson, James Kitchell, Steve Carpenter and current director, Jake Vander Zanden have carried on the traditions that have made the Center known internationally in the field.
 The CFL continues to attract some of the best students in the world, and through programs such as the Long-Term Ecological Research (LTER) program and North Temperate Lakes LTER program (NTL LTER) ensures its place in the future.

 Sources: “The History of Limnology” at University of Wisconsin Diital Collections * Breaking New Waters – A century of Limnology at the University of Wisconsin by Annamarie L. Beckel * Three generations of limnology at the University of Wisconsin-Madison by John Magnuson * “Lake Mendota is our Laboratory” by Marcus Bacher

 Back to top